jenkinsci/gitlab-plugin/README.md

     ^: Anchors the match to the beginning of the string.
     (: Starts a group that will be used for the negative lookahead.
-    ?!: Indicates a negative lookahead assertion - find all that doesnt match.
+    ?!: Indicates a negative lookahead assertion - find all that does not match.
     .*: Matches any number of characters (except for newline) zero or more times.
     master: should not match master.
     ): Ends the group.